Mason Parris: Real American Freestyle

 Parris competes in the Heavyweight division of Real American Freestyle (RAF).
 He was originally scheduled to face Kyle Snyder in the main event of RAF 02, however, Snyder had to withdraw due to an injury.
 On October 25, 2025, he defeated Snyder's replacement, Alexander Romanov by a 10–0 technical fall.

-He will face Wyatt Hendrickson for the RAF Heavyweight Championship at RAF 04 on December 20, 2025.
+He faced Wyatt Hendrickson for the RAF Heavyweight Championship in the main event at RAF 04 on December 20, 2025, and lost by technical fall 2–13.

 International career

 During the 2019 World Junior Wrestling Championships, he posted a perfect 4–0 record and defeated his opponents 36–3.
 During the gold medal match, he pinned future Olympic medalist Amir Hossein Zare in the first-period.

 He represented the United States at the 2023 World Wrestling Championships where he won a bronze medal in the men's freestyle 125 kg.
 He then represented the United States at the 2023 Pan American Games and won a gold medal in the men's 125 kg, defeating two-time Olympian and three-time Pan American Games medalist José Daniel Díaz.

 He represented the United States at the 2024 Pan American Wrestling Championships where he won a gold medal in the men's freestyle 125 kg event.
 He started the tournament with a 10–0 victory over Richard DesChatelets.
 His semifinal and finals opponents defaulted due to injury, as a result his lone victory was enough for the gold.

 By winning the bronze medal at the world championships, Parris earned an automatic berth into the best-of-three 125 kg championship series at the 2024 Olympic trials.
 During the Olympic trials he won both matches against Hayden Zillmer with 7–0 decisions to qualify for the 2024 Summer Olympics.
 During the Olympics, he lost to Mönkhtöriin Lkhagvagerel in the round of 16.